morisy/exemption_data/README.md

 * `alternative_citations`: Other ways that the exemption is referred to precisely.
 Separated by `|`.
 * `almost_certain_keywords`: Phrases that indicate a 90% or higher chance that the exemption is being invoked in a rejection letter.
 Separated by `|`.
 * `likely_keywords`: Phrases that indicate a 60% or higher chance that the exemption is being invoked in a rejection letter.
 Separated by `|`.
-* `related_exemptions`: The `exemption_id` of other exemptions that might have useful information for people researching a particular exemption, such as a parent exemption or a carveout.
 * `examples_of_use`: MR numbers to requests that cite thie exeption OR URLs pointing off-MuckRock to examples of the exemption in the wild.
 Separated by commas.
 * `succesful_appeals`: MR numbers of requests where the exemption was succesfully appealed or links to detailed examples, including appeal language, where an appeal succesfully worked.
 Separated by commas.
 * `government_description`: A verbatim overview of the exemption provided by a government-source, pulled from the most comprehensive, authoratitve source available.
 Should be replaced if and when a superior source is created or discovered.
 Can range from language use in rejection letters to OIP/DOJ guidance.